BabyBlueM3/PhotosApp69/README.txt

 It got right to work, and also created the edit tag dialogue box for me as well.
 For #3, I decided to just make them myself.
 Was pretty simple, although I had to figure out that the layout had to be constrained on both axis, not just to the bottom.

+Update: I forgot to keep updating this.
+I ended up having to use 4 different google accounts just to fit what i needed in the contexts/free message limits